 - Do you have time to spend with friends, relax and have fun outside of work?

-- What have you done to nurture your physical and emotional well being and deal with stress?
+- What have you done to nurture your physical and emotional wellbeing and deal with stress?

 - What have you learned that has been both enriching and helped you perform better at work?